CPSC-292/Fall2025-CourseInfo/Syllabus.md

 There are no make-up work except under extraordinary circumstances for which documentation exists or otherwise noted.
 Please attend class on time, defined as within 5 minutes of the class start time.

-### Pluses and Minuses on Course Grades

-Final cutoffs for pluses and minuses on course grades are at the instructor's discretion and will be determined at the end of the course.

 ### Other Course Policies